ripleyhhunter/Sift/SETUP_INSTRUCTIONS.md

 ## Need Help?

-Check the log file at `SmartFolder\logs\smart_folder.log` for detailed information about what's happening.
+Check the log file at `Sift\logs\sift.log` for detailed information about what's happening.

 ---